DanNixon/sine2020_software_guidelines_paper/report.md

 Unless your software specifically targets high performance computing systems such as clusters or distributed compute platforms then no assumption can realistically be made about how, and specifically on what platform, a user will expect to run your software.
 For this reason it is highly desirable (or even essential) that your software is designed to run on multiple operating systems and architectures.
 Thanks to modern development tools, libraries and build systems this is not a complex task.

-By using cross platform libraries you also allow your software to be easily adopted by users that use an operating system or environment different yo your own.
+By using cross platform libraries you also allow your software to be easily adopted by users that use an operating system or environment different to your own.

 If officially supporting multiple platforms then it is beneficial to encourage a spread of different platforms and operating systems across your development team.
 Doing so ensures that there are always multiple people capable of addressing platform specific issues when they arise.

 It is recommended to limit the versions of particular operating systems you support.
-Typically you should stop supporting an OS version when the publishers of the OS stop supporting it.
+Typically you should stop supporting an OS version when the publisher stops supporting it.

 ## (7) Support and Documentation

-If a piece of software is intended to have a large user base then documentation becomes essential.
 Good documentation will prevent the developers having to spend time explaining how to use the software to users.
-The hallmarks of good documentation are it is concise, written in a way that is accessible to the target audience (users) and easily available.
+The hallmarks of good documentation are that it is easily available, concise and written in a way that is accessible to the target audience (users).

-The simplest and most common form is online documentation, for example Read the Docs or a wiki page.
+The simplest and most common form is online documentation, for example Read the Docs (TODO: link) or a wiki page.
-This should have a clear structure and be easy to navigate.
+The documentation should have a clear structure and be easy to navigate.
-An easy way to achieve this is to have a contents page and to make the pages searchable so users can easily find the relevant information.
-An easy way to achieve this is to have tags that summarise the main themes of each page.
+An easy way to achieve this is to have a contents page and to make the pages searchable so users can easily find the relevant information, by having tags that summarise the main themes of each page.
 The online documentation should be version controlled so it is possible to revert changes and to follow its evolution.

 Projects may benefit from having a landing page introducing the project and directing users to commonly used or important resources.
-Hugo and GitHub Pages are a common choice for this.
+Common choices for this are Hugo (TODO: link) and GitHub Pages (TODO: link).
 Hugo is a powerful and fast static website generator.
-It can be used for very basic less than 10 page sites up to large blogs/news sites, supports themeing and customisation and works with content defined in Markdown.
+It supports themeing and customisation and works with content defined in Markdown.

-GitHub Pages is a free hosting service provided by GitHub, this allows you to commit your website content to a specific branch and have it served by GitHub.
+A free hosting service provided by GitHub Pages, this allows you to commit your website content to a specific branch and have it served by GitHub.
 The large benefit here is avoiding the cost and time of maintaining the infrastructure required to host your projects website.

 An increasingly popular method of documentation is the video tutorial.
-These are extremely useful to users as it allows them to easily see how to use the software, however they have a large time cost to create them.
+These are extremely useful to users as it allows them to see how the software is used, however they have a large time cost to create them.
+For particularly intricate GUIs, video tutorials may be beneficial as the user sees a complete workflow and there is less chance of steps being undocumented.
 All documentation should be kept up to date, but video tutorials may require significant work if the software undergoes a large change.

 Face to Face communication is often the most efficient and effective way to understand a user's question/comment.